What is the maximum amount I can contribute to an IRA each year?

 The answer is the same for Traditional and Roth IRAs:

-- If you are 50 years of age or older before the end of 2016: Your maximum contribution to a Traditional or Roth IRA is the smaller of $6,500 or the amount of your taxable compensation for 2016.
-This limit can be split between a Traditional and a Roth IRA but the combined limit is $6,500.
+- If you are 50 years of age or older before the end of 2022: Your maximum contribution to a Traditional or Roth IRA is the smaller of $7,000 or the amount of your taxable compensation for 2022.
+This limit can be split between a Traditional and a Roth IRA but the combined limit is $7,000.
 The maximum contribution to a Roth IRA and the maximum deductible contribution to a Traditional IRA may be reduced depending upon your modified AGI.

-This article is not intended as tax advice, and Wealthfront does not represent in any manner that the outcomes described herein will result in any particular tax consequence.
-Prospective investors should confer with their personal tax advisors regarding the tax consequences based on their particular circumstances.
-Wealthfront assumes no responsibility for the tax consequences to any investor of any transaction.
+Wealthfront prepared this article for informational purposes and is not intended as tax advice nor as an offer, recommendation, or solicitation to buy or sell any security.
+Wealthfront does not represent that any strategy will result in any of the outcomes described, including the effectiveness of any strategy in reducing tax liability, as this depends on an investor’s specific tax and investment profile.
+Investors are encouraged to consult their personal tax advisors regarding their unique circumstances and any outcomes/consequences that may result from any investment strategy.
 Investors and their personal tax advisors are responsible for how the transactions in an account are reported to the IRS or any other taxing authority.

 Wealthfront and its affiliates may rely on information from various sources we believe to be reliable (including clients and other third parties), but cannot guarantee its accuracy or completeness.
 See our Full Disclosure for more important information.
 Financial advisory and planning services are only provided to investors who become clients by way of a written agreement.
 All investing involves risk, including the possible loss of money you invest.
 Past performance does not guarantee future performance.